 3. Care Home Kits, including masks, a thermometer and sanitiser-gel – £26.40 (Sent within 1-2 working days)

-An optimistic scenario might see a vaccine approved by Christmas 2020, but an 18-24 month timeline is more realistic.
+An optimistic scenario might see a vaccine approved by Christmas 2020.

 NEW REALITIES FOLLOWING COVID-19

-The likelihood is that international air travellers will need to provide proof of a negative or antibody test 72hrs prior to departure.
-Plan South America remains committed to delivering the greatest adventures Latin America has to offer and working to ensure that both your health and your experience of our favourite continent has never been better.
+The likelihood is that international travellers will need to provide proof of a negative or antibody test prior to departure.
+Plan South America remains committed to delivering the greatest adventures Latin America has to offer and working to ensure that your health and experience of our favourite continent have never been better.